azavea/raster-vision/docs/framework/pipelines.rst

 CHIP
 ^^^^

-Scenes are comprised of large geospatial raster sources (e.g. GeoTIFFs) and geospatial label sources (e.g. GeoJSONs), but models can only consume small images (i.e. chips) and labels in pixel based-coordinates.
+Scenes comprise large geospatial raster sources (e.g. GeoTIFFs) and geospatial label sources (e.g. GeoJSONs), but models can only consume small images (i.e. chips) and labels in pixel based-coordinates.
 In addition, each :ref:`backend` has its own dataset format.
 The CHIP command solves this problem by converting scenes into training chips and into a format the backend can use for training.

 TRAIN
 ^^^^^